 Though not explicitly stated by the issuer, rumored credit limits for the Discover it Cash Back sit above $10,000.
 According to Discover, if you’re not happy with the credit limit you receive, a few months of responsible card usage, followed by your own inquiry, may be enough to snag a higher limit.

 The Wells Fargo Platinum card is first and foremost a balance transfer card, offering an 18-month zero percent introductory APR on qualifying balance transfers (16.49 percent to 24.49 percent variable APR thereafter) for no annual fee.

 What more, the minimum credit limit for those approved for the Wells Fargo Platinum is said to be $1,000; that’s $500 more than the rumored minimum credit limit of the popular Chase Slate credit card.
 Keep in mind the credit limit you’re approved for could be much higher depending on your income, credit score and other factors.

 While the Wells Fargo Platinum doesn’t have a rewards structure or welcome bonus, it does offer up to $600 in cell phone protection (subject to a $25 deductible) when you pay your monthly cellphone bill with the card.

-The information related to the Discover it Cash Back and the Wells Fargo Platinum card has been collected by Bankrate and has not been reviewed or provided by the issuer or provider of this product or service.
+The information related to the Wells Fargo Platinum card has been collected by Bankrate and has not been reviewed or provided by the issuer or provider of this product or service.

 How much debt can you transfer?